Ann Arbor, MI has a C safety grade (55/100) with a violent crime rate of 303 per 100,000, 14% below the national average.

 Crime data sourced from the FBI Uniform Crime Reporting program, covering violent crime, property crime, and individual offense categories.
 Safety grades reflect a composite analysis of violent and property crime rates benchmarked against national averages.
 For context on how crime statistics are collected and what they mean for community safety, read our guide to understanding FBI crime data.

 Is Ann Arbor, MI safe?
-Ann Arbor has a violent crime rate of 302.5 per 100,000 residents in 2024, according to FBI Uniform Crime Report (UCR) data — 328% higher than the national average and 30% below the Michigan average.
-The city receives a safety grade of F (High Risk).
+Ann Arbor has a violent crime rate of 302.5 per 100,000 residents in 2024, according to FBI Uniform Crime Report (UCR) data, 14% lower than the national average and 30% below the Michigan average.
+The city receives a safety grade of C (Average).
 Property crime rate: 1715.7/100K.
 Population: 118,025.

 FBI UCR Data Snapshot: Ann Arbor, MI

-Against the national violent crime average, Ann Arbor runs 328% above the US benchmark, and 30% below the Michigan statewide rate.
+Against the national violent crime average, Ann Arbor runs 14% below the US benchmark, and 30% below the Michigan statewide rate.
 Translated to per-capita risk, the 2024 figures imply roughly a 1 in 50 statistical chance of being named in a crime report that year, narrowing to 1 in 331 for a violent offense.
 UCR figures reflect offenses reported to and submitted by local law enforcement and may undercount unreported crime.

 Is Ann Arbor, MI Safe?
 Safety Assessment